jtmoon79/super-speedy-syslog-searcher/README.md

 ## About

-_Super Speedy Syslog Searcher_ (s4) is meant to aid Engineers in reviewing varying syslog files from any Unix system in a time-sorted manner.
+_Super Speedy Syslog Searcher_ (s4) is meant to aid Engineers in reviewing varying log files from any Unix system in a datetime-sorted manner.
-The primary use-case is to aid investigating problems wherein the time of occurrence is known but there is little other problem evidence.
+The primary use-case is to aid investigating problems wherein the time of occurrence is known but otherwise there is little evidence.

 Currently, Unix log file formats vary widely. _Most_ logs are an ad-hoc format.
 Even separate log files on the same system for the same service may have different message formats! 😵
 Sorting these logged messages by datetime may be prohibitively difficult.
-The result is an engineer may have to "hunt and peck" among many log files, looking for problem clues around some datetime; very tedious!
+The result is an engineer may have to "hunt and peck" among many log files, looking for problem clues around some datetime; so tedious!

 Enter _Super Speedy Syslog Searcher_ 🦸 ‼